pintostack/core/examples/uk-juju/README.md

 Open Marathon URL from previews paragraph (```http://some-host-1.us-west-2.compute.amazonaws.com:8080```) and make sure all applications are in state ```Running``` and there is no application ```/pintostack/upload-uk-data-to-hdfs``` or wait while it finishes.

-Than go back to the  iPython NoteBook interface we opened in previes paragrath
+Than go back to the  iPython NoteBook interface we opened in previews paragrath
 * Create a notebook
 * Put the code below to the cell
 * Press ```Run Cell```